highvelocityengineering/katacoda-scenarios/docker101-springboot/step4.md

 To build the docker image `docker build --tag docker101_springboot_api .`{{execute T1}}

-*Going Deeper - Here is a great page to explain the docker image.  <https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/#container-and-layers>
+* Going Deeper - Here is a great page to explain the docker image.  <https://docs.docker.com/v17.09/engine/userguide/storagedriver/imagesandcontainers/#container-and-layers>

 To view the Docker file: `docker-springboot-hello-world/Dockerfile`{{open}}

 To view the docker image created: `docker images`{{execute T1}}

+Notice the docker image docker101_springboot_api we created is listed in the output.

 >Remember - A docker image is all the code and dependencies you need to run an application.
 When you run a docker image it becomes a container.